Sugar Free Low Carb KETO Tiramisu. Forget the rest, this is THE BEST! 3g carbs per portion. Jamie Oliver would be

 Before you ask, the answer is no. It’s not just something that vaguely resembles Tiramisu.
 Not some pudding with the flavours of cocoa, mascarpone and coffee.
-There are plenty of rubbish recipes for Tiramisú on the web.
-My sugar free low carb KETO Tiramisu is the real deal.
+There are plenty of rubbish recipes for Tiramisú everywhere.
+My Sugar Free Low Carb KETO Tiramisu is the real deal.
 Made as it should be made.
 With sponge fingers, mascarpone, raw eggs, cream, coffee, cocoa, rum and icing ‘sugar’.
 You prepare it like a normal Tiramisu.
 It has the ingredients of a normal Tiramisu.
 You layer it like a normal Tiramisu.
 Best of all, it TASTES like a normal Tiramisu.
 Actually, no. Scrap that.
 I wouldn’t want anyone to compare my creation to an inferior quality, factory packaged Tiramisu labelled as ‘classic’ or ‘traditional’ or even ‘luxury’.
 It tastes a-ma-zing and exactly like my mum’s ORIGINAL and BEST Tiramisu.

 I am so absolutely, totally, super confident about this, that I am ready to challenge Jamie Oliver to taste it and tell me if he could make a better Tiramisu than this.
 Plus of course this is a healthy version!

 Never had Tiramisu because you don’t like coffee?
 Trust me, you WILL like this king of desserts.
-All my tasters, who had never tried Tiramisu because of their dislike of coffee cakes, had a go and were astounded that they didn’t just like it, they thought it was the most amazing cake they’d ever had.
+All my tasters, even those who had never tried Tiramisu because of their dislike of coffee cakes, were astounded that they didn’t just like it, they thought it was the most amazing cake they’d ever had.

 Tried Tiramisu in the past and didn’t like it?
 It must have been an inferior Tiramisu.
 All shop bought, or even restaurant versions I have ever tasted were a complete let down.
 Every single one of them.
 They were either too watery, too coffee-y, too boozy, or too sickly.
 If you think you don’t like Tiramisu because of one you’ve tasted in the past, you WILL change your mind when you’ve tasted this one.